JinruiFang/DataVisualization_final_project/README.md

 4. **Run the Visualization:** Execute the application to start visualizing and analyzing precipitation data.

 5. **Explore and Analyze:** Use the interactive features to compare cities, identify monthly extremes, and analyze precipitation trends.

-## Contributing

-We welcome contributions from the community to make this project even more powerful and user-friendly.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

-## Feedback and Support

-If you encounter any issues, have suggestions, or need assistance, please reach out to us through the [issue tracker](https://github.com/your/repository/issues).
-We value your feedback and are here to help.

-## License

-This project is licensed under the [MIT License](LICENSE.md).
-Feel free to use and modify it for your needs, and don't forget to credit the original authors.

-Thank you for choosing the Precipitation Data Visualization project.
-We hope it proves to be a valuable tool in your work and research!